-There’s a common occurrence in men of middle or older age, that doesn’t get talked about enough, and is often associated with shame or embarrassment for the man.
-It can lead to decreased satisfaction in relationships, and has even been known to break up marriages.
-Usually, it has nothing to do with a man’s partner, and everything to do with biology and aging.
+There’s a common occurrence in men of middle or older age that doesn’t get talked about enough and is often associated with shame or embarrassment.
+It can lead to decreased satisfaction in relationships and has even been known to break up marriages.
+Usually, it has nothing to do with a man’s partner and everything to do with biology and aging.
 And, unlike some of the problems associated with getting older, you CAN actually take steps and make changes in your life to do something about this problem.
 We’re talking, of course, about the reduction in libido or sex drive that many men experience after their 30s.
 Typically, this results in a lot of men who feel they need a libido boost.

-Before we go further, it is worth noting that some causes of decreased libido and associated symptoms may be indicative of a more serious physiological or psychological problem.
+Before we go further, it is worth noting that some causes of decreased libido and associated symptoms may indicate a more serious physiological or psychological problem.
 While that is not the case for the vast majority of men, some diseases and disorders can manifest with decreased sex drive, desire, or sexual fulfillment.
-Whether it is depression or a more serious physical pathology, it’s always worth discussing with your doctor if it concerns you.
+Whether it is due to depression or another physical pathology, it’s always worth discussing with your doctor if it concerns you.
 This is doubly true if you’ve tried options to boost your libido with no success, and the condition persists or worsens.

 However, for most men, decreasing libido is a normal consequence of getting older, and the result of several biological processes taking place.
 We’ll explore these in more detail below.
 We’ll also provide some information on what you can do about it – affordably and safely – to help when you need a libido boost to reclaim your energy, stamina, and desire in the bedroom!

 Hormone levels naturally decrease as we get older.
-There are two key hormones in the body that play an important role in sex drive – the familiar male sex hormone, testosterone, as well as the pituitary-gland-produced human growth hormone.
+Two key hormones in the body play an important role in sex drive – the familiar male sex hormone, testosterone, as well as the pituitary-gland-produced human growth hormone.

-Testosterone is the male sex hormone, that governs genital differentiation into a male during fetal development.
+Testosterone is the male sex hormone that governs genital differentiation into a male during fetal development.
 It is responsible for triggering bodily development at puberty, governs sperm production, sexual arousal, and many other processes in the body.
 Production naturally peaks between puberty and around 30-35 years of age, after which it starts to decrease.
-This coincides with a natural decrease in sex drive, increased incidence of erectile dysfunction, and other sex-related changes in the body.
-That rate of decrease averages around 1% per year for men, or 10% per decade.
-By your mid-50s, you likely have lost at least 1/3 of your testosterone levels!
+This coincides with a natural decrease in sex drive, increased incidence of erectile dysfunction, and other sex-related changes in the body—that rate of decrease averages around 1% per year for men, or 10% per decade (Feldman et al, 2002).
+By your mid-50s, you may have lost 1/3 of your testosterone levels!

 At the same time, human growth hormone levels also decrease with age.
 As the name implies, human growth hormone is critical to growth and development during youth.
-It also plays several other important roles, in youth and adulthood, including governing energy metabolism, influencing immune response, promoting lean muscle development and retention, cellular regeneration and repair, and more.
-Like testosterone, the levels start to decrease in your 30s, at around 1-2% per year, or 15%, on average, per decade.
+It also plays several other important roles in youth and adulthood, including governing energy metabolism, influencing immune response, promoting lean muscle development and retention, cellular regeneration and repair, and more.
+Like testosterone, the levels start to decrease in your 30s, at around 1-2% per year, or 15%, on average, per decade (Iranmanesh et al., 1991; Giustina & Veldhuis, 1998).
 You can end up with less than half of your youthful human growth hormone levels by the time you reach your mid-50s.

 Taken together, these two hormonal changes can make a very noticeable, very real impact on your sex drive and sexual performance.
 Decreased arousal or interest in sex, decreased erectile function or poor erection quality, decreased energy, decreased stamina – all of these factors combine to make sex less frequent, more difficult, and less enjoyable for a lot of men as they age.
 Naturally, this means that many men feel they need a libido boost, especially as they get older.